crazyjums/learngit/readme.md

   > - `-d`: If you want to use **POST** request to access website, you should send data to server.
   >
   >   ```bash
-  >   curl -d 'username=admin&passwd=admin' [X POST] https://www.baidu.com
-  >   curl -d '@data.txt' https://www.baidu.com  # post data is in a file
+  >   curl -d 'username=admin&passwd=admin' [X POST] https://www.baidu.comcurl -d '@data.txt' https://www.baidu.com  # post data is in a file
   >   ```
   >
   > - `--data-urlencode`: same as `-d`, this command can change the data to urlcode.